-Justine Le Mauff, a volunteer, offers a vivid testimonial of a beneficiary at Maison Chance At Maison Chance, Tan is a member of the family.
-Handicapped and orphan, he died at the age of 17.
-He will be missed.
+Justine Le Mauff, a volunteer, offers a vivid testimonial of a beneficiary at Maison Chance where Tan had been a member of the family for six years.
+He died at the age of only 17.
+His death is a great loss for the Maison Chance family.
+He will be forever remembered.

 Tan joined Maison Chance when he was 11 years old.
 He suffered from cerebral palsy symptoms.
-He has difficulty walking and developed spasticity (uncontrolled movement of the head).
+Therefore, he had difficulty walking and developed spasticity (uncontrolled movement of the head).
 His condition aggravated last year and a doctor prescribed an operation.

-However the operation did not succeed and Tan became quadriplegic.
-This year has been constant round-trips to hospital.
-In Vietnam, there is a very advanced medical support si;ilar to western countries.
+However, the operation did not succeed and as a consequence Tan became quadriplegic.
+Constant roundtrips to hospitals followed.
+In some parts of Vietnam, there is advanced medical support similar to Western countries.
 However, these hospitals are not accessible to the ordinary people.
-Instead at Cho Ray hospital, where Tan has been transferred, the corridors are full of sick and wounded people on makeshift beds.
+At Cho Ray hospital, where Tan has been transferred, the corridors were full of sick and wounded people on makeshift beds.

-Some beds have 2 sick people at the same time.
-To the crowd of patients, we can add their family members who come to the hospital to take care of their relatives, bring food, and take shift at the bedside, sometimes sleeping under the patient’s bed.
-When there is a crisis or an emergency, the patient could wait sometimes more than 10 minutes to see a doctor or a nurse.
+Some beds had to be sufficed for two patience at the same time.
+To the crowd of patients, we can add their family members who come to the hospital to take care of their relatives, bring food, and take shift at the bedside, sometimes sleep under the patient’s bed.
+When there is a crisis or an emergency, sometimes the patient would wait for more than 10 minutes to see a doctor or a nurse.

 Justine Le Mauff